-- Too much caffeine, especially late in the day
+- Too much caffeine throughout the day or drinking caffeine late in the day

-- Getting used to certain types of sleep medications
+- Getting used to certain types of sleep medicines

-- Stress, whether it is short-term or long-term.
-For some people, the stress caused by the insomnia makes it even harder to fall asleep.
+- Stress and anxiety, whether it is short-term or long-term.
+For some people, the stress caused by insomnia makes it even harder to fall asleep.